1055 Willeo Road

 Roswell, Georgia 30075

-Throughout the year, students enroll in a variety of electives called mini-courses.
+Throughout the year, our students enroll in a variety of electives called mini-courses.
 These classes offer a wider variety of opportunities to be introduced to something new or pursue a passion.
-A few classes are required of all students to ensure they acquire necessary skills and exposure to technology, visual arts, performing arts, and physical education; others provide opportunities to further develop an area of interest or encounter new subjects.
+A few classes are required of all middle school students to ensure they acquire necessary skills and exposure to technology, visual arts, performing arts, and physical education; others provide opportunities to further develop an area of interest or encounter new subjects.

-Course offerings vary from year-to-year, but the mainstays include debate, music/band ensembles, technology, life skills, theatre and production programs, philosophy, fine arts, product design, outdoor living skills, yearbook staff, etc. During the course of a school year, students complete the equivalent of 12 mini-courses.
+Course offerings vary from year-to-year, but the mainstays include debate, music/band ensembles, technology, life skills, theatre and production programs, philosophy, fine arts, product design, outdoor living skills, yearbook staff, etc. During the course of a school year, middle school students complete the equivalent of 12 mini-courses.